 CEREC, short for Chairside Economical Restoration of Esthetic Ceramics, is a machine that allows your dentist to design and mill dental restorations chairside so you don’t have to return for a follow-up appointment or wear a temporary crown for weeks while waiting for a lab to fabricate your crown.
 Our dental professionals use CEREC’s 3D and CAD/CAM technology to design a virtual restoration (either an onlay, inlay, bridge, or crown) without having to take impressions.
-When used in tandem with our milling unit, we can completely finish a restoration in a single appointment.
+When used in tandem with our milling unit, we can completely finish restoration in a single appointment.

 Why Would I Need a CEREC Crown?

 There are many reasons why you might need a dental crown including:

 - to finish a dental implant

 - if you have extreme discoloration of a tooth

 Some dental insurance plans may cover the full cost of traditional and same-day dental crowns but most do not cover 100% of the cost.
 In most cases, if you have an HSA or FSA, you can use this to cover the remaining cost of your crowns.
 Since there are so many different insurance coverage options for dental crowns it is best to speak with your dental insurance provider about your coverage options prior to scheduling your dental crowns appointment.

 Is the CEREC Crown Durable?
 How Long Do They Last?

 There is no difference in durability between CEREC one-visit dental crowns and traditional dental crowns.
 In fact, these crowns typically last 10-15 years.
 With good oral habits and twice a year dental exams and teeth cleanings it is possible to have the crown last longer than 15 years.